Currency:

 It's worth noting that Google doesn't consider tablets as mobile devices.
 Tablets are seen as intermediate devices between desktops and phones.

-Google dictionary quote:
+Google Dictionary quote:

-In our opinion, tablets are a separate type of device, so our definition of mobile does not include them.
+In our opinion, tablets are a separate type of device, so our definition of mobile devices does not include them.
 Tablets tend to have large screens.
 This means that if your content is not optimized for tablets, users will expect your site to look the same as it does on a computer screen, not a smartphone.

 Mobile sites are visited and indexed by Googlebot for smartphones in the same way as regular sites.

-The difference appears in the SERPs.
+The difference shows up in SERPs.

 They may contain completely different results for a mobile user and different results for a desktop user.